SolidStill/DF-Capstone-Project/README.md

 Members of our Data Engineering cohort were tasked with building a basic ETL pipeline and associated Streamlit app that draws on the data we load into our DB.

+This repo contains the Project Plan, ETL pipeline code, Streamlit dashboard code, and the presentation slideshow/video for the project.

 # https://dashbunds.streamlit.app/

 ## Motivation and Aims